nagibshah/12-factor-java-workshop/README.md

 **Note: If you are using a shared account, you must ensure you use a unique project name.**

 **Note: Please use a valid email address, preferably a personal one to avoid URL Link Rewrite issues that may be enforced by your coorporate policies**

+**Note: Solution supports E-mail Sub-addressing (plus sign + to create new email address) if your email provider used for this workshop supports it.**

-`sam init --location gh:perima/12-factor-dotnet-core-workshop`
+`sam init --location gh:nagibshah/12-factor-java-workshop`

 13. When the bundle customisation is complete, open the lab guide contained in the bundle to start the workshop.
 You can find the lab guide in the labguide folder of the project.
 Locate the file, right-click and choose **Preview**:
 <img src="images/img05.png" width="50%"/>